By Kimberly Perette

 African American Hair: A History

 In 1910, Malone, built a large building that she named Poro College, which took up an entire city block.
 Malone’s product line was called Poro, a combination of the married names of, herself, Annie Pope, and her sister Laura Roberts.
-The campus was located in St. Louis’s upper-middle-class black neighborhood and served as a gathering place for the city’s African Americans, who were denied access to other entertainment and hospitality venues.
+The campus was located in St. Louis’s upper-middle-class black neighborhood and served as a gathering place for the city’s African Americans who were denied access to other entertainment and hospitality venues.
 The complex, which was valued at more than one million dollars, included classrooms, beauty shops, laboratories, a five hundred seat auditorium, conference rooms, a gentlemen’s smoking parlor, cafeteria, dining halls, ice cream parlor, bakery, emergency hospital, a theater, gymnasium, chapel, roof garden, general office, shipping department, a manufacturing plant, laundry, seam-stress shop, dormitories, and guests rooms.
-The College’s curriculum addressed the whole student; students were coached on personal style for work: on walking, talking, and a style of dress designed to maintain a solid persona.
+The College’s curriculum addressed the whole student.
+Students were coached on personal style for work.
+They were taught proper comportment from walking, talking, and style of dress designed to maintain a solid sophisticated persona.
 Poro College employed nearly two hundred people in St. Louis.
 Through its school and franchise businesses, the college created jobs for almost seventy-five thousand women in North and South America, Africa and the Philippines.
 Malone also owned an entire city block in Chicago.
 When Turnbo married for the third time in 1914, she was worth well over a million dollars.
-By the 1920s, Annie Turnbo Malone had become a multi-millionaire.
-While extremely wealthy, Malone lived modestly, giving thousands of dollars to the local black YMCA and the Howard University College of Medicine in Washington, DC.
+By the 1920s Annie Turnbo Malone had become a multi-millionaire.
+While extremely wealthy Malone lived modestly, giving thousands of dollars to the local black YMCA and the Howard University College of Medicine in Washington, DC.
 She also donated money to the St. Louis Colored Orphans Home, where she served as president on the board of directors from 1919 to 1943.
 With her help, in 1922 Malone bought a facility which was renamed Annie Malone Children and Family Service Center in her honor and is still in operation today.
-It is located on Annie Malone Drive which was also named in her honor.
+It is located on Annie Malone Drive.

 The next step on our hair journey takes us to Sarah Breedlove (1867 – 1919), most commonly known as Madam C. J. Walker.
 Breedlove was an entrepreneur, philanthropist, and a political and social activist.
 She was born to former slaves in Delta, Louisiana, not far from where I was born.
 Her third marriage was to Charles J. Walker.
 The “Madam” was adopted from women pioneers of the French beauty industry.
-As was common among black women of her era, Walker experienced severe dandruff and other scalp ailments, including baldness, due to skin disorders and the application of harsh products such as lye that were included in soaps to cleanse hair and wash clothes.
-She learned about hair care from her brothers, who were barbers in Saint Louis.
-Around the time of the World’s Fair at St. Louis in 1904, she became a commission agent selling products for Annie Turnbo Malone.
-Unlike Malone, she was a flamboyant marketing genius with a different focus.
-For many years has been touted as the first female self-made millionaire in America.
-She has also been credited as being the pioneer of the African American hair care business.
-In fact it was Annie Malone, who has been all but forgotten, attests the Walker’s marketing prowess.
+As was common among black women of her era, Walker experienced severe dandruff and other scalp ailments, including baldness due to skin disorders and the application of harsh products such as lye that were included in soaps to cleanse hair and wash clothes.
+She learned about hair care from her brothers who were barbers in Saint Louis.
+Around the time of the World’s Fair at St. Louis in 1904 she became a commission agent selling products for Annie Turnbo Malone.
+Unlike Malone she was a flamboyant marketing genius with a different focus.
+For many years she was touted as the first female self-made millionaire in America.
+She has also been credited as being the pioneer of the African American hair care business when in fact it was Annie Malone.
+The fact that Anne Malone who has been all but forgotten attests Walker’s marketing prowess.
 Walker founded the Madam C.J.
 Walker Manufacturing company and by 1915 she was one of the wealthiest women in the country and one of the most successful African-American business owners ever.
 In other words, she was the first Oprah.
-And like Oprah she knew who, when and where to connect.
+Like Oprah, Sarah knew who, when and where to connect.
 She moved to New York and became involved in political affairs.
 She delivered lectures on political, economic, and social issues at conventions sponsored by powerful black institutions.
 Her friends and associates included Booker T. Washington, Mary McLeod Bethune, and W. E. B. Du Bois.
 During World War I Walker advocated for the establishment of a training camp for black army officers.
-In 1917 she helped to organized the Silent Protest Parade on New York City’s Fifth Avenue.
+In 1917 she helped to organize the Silent Protest Parade on New York City’s Fifth Avenue.
 The public demonstration drew more than eight thousand African Americans to protest a riot in East Saint Louis that killed thirty-nine African Americans.
 Walker made her fortune by developing and marketing a line of beauty and hair products for black women.
 Walker was also known for her philanthropy and activism.
 She made financial donations to numerous organizations and became a patron of the arts.
 Villa Lewaro, Walker’s lavish estate in Irvington on the Hudson River in New York, served as a social gathering place for the African American community.

-“I had a Jerry curl once,” Evelyn continued.
+“I had a Jerry curl once,” Evelyn said.